-Proxies must be filed with and received at the Corporation's office not later than by the close of business hours, five (5) working days prior to the date of the meeting, viz., not later than 5:00 P.M. on June 20, 2019.
+Stockholders who wish to vote by proxy shall send the proxies via email to orientalpetroleum@opmc.com.ph or hard copies to The Office of the Corporate Secretary, 34F Robinsons Equitable Tower, ADB Avenue cor.
+Poveda Road, Ortigas Center, Pasig City not later than by the close of business hours, five (5) working days prior to the date of meeting, viz., not later than 5:00 P.M. on June 18, 2020.
 Proxies received after the cut-off date shall not be recorded for this meeting.

-Validation of proxies will begin on June 20, 2019 at the office of the Corporation.
+Validation of proxies will begin on June 18, 2020.

-Pursuant to Article II, Section 6 of the By-Laws, nominations for the position of directors other than Independent Directors, must be received by the Corporate Secretary at least five (5) working days before the stockholders' meeting, i.e., not later than 5:00 P.M., on June 20, 2019.
-Nominations for Independent Directors must be received by 5:00 P.M. on May 27, 2019.No further nominations shall be considered or entertained after the respective cut-off dates.
+Pursuant to Article II, Section 6, par.
+2 of the By-Laws, nominations for the position of directors, other than Independent Directors, must be received by the Corporate Secretary at least five (5) working days before the stockholders' meeting, i.e., not later than 5:00 P.M. on June 18, 2020.
+Nominations for Independent Director must be received by 5:00 P.M. on June 3, 2020.
+No further nominations shall be considered or entertained after the respective cut-off dates.

-Only stockholders of record at the close of business hours on May 27, 2019, shall be entitled to notice of, and to vote at, this meeting.
+Only stockholders of record as at the close of business hours on June 3, 2020, shall be entitled to notice of, and to vote, at this meeting.